kvermun/FundTransferAPI/README.md

 How to start the Server -
 1. Via commandline
-	* Simply git clone the server repo into a folder.
+	* Simply git clone this server repo into a folder.
 	* Navigate to the directory - FundTransferAPI/src/main/java
 	* javac Application.java
 	* java Application